Merika Coleman

-Merika Coleman (born September 6, 1973) is an American politician who is the Vice-Minority Leader of the Alabama House of Representatives.
-She was first elected to the House in 2002.
+Merika Coleman (born September 6, 1973) is an American politician who is a member of the Alabama Senate, representing the 19th district since 2022.
+She previously served in the Alabama House of Representatives, representing its 57th district from 2002 to 2022.

+Early life

+Coleman was born at RAF Lakenheath near Suffolk, England, in 1973.

 Education and early career

-Coleman received a B.A. in mass communication in 1995 and an M.P.A.
-Degree in 1997, both from the University of Alabama at Birmingham.
+Coleman received a B.A. in mass communication in 1995 and a Master of Public Administration in 1997, both from the University of Alabama at Birmingham.

 Earlier in her career, Coleman worked as a public policy analyst and strategist in nonprofits.
 She became the Director of Community and Economic Development for Lawson State Community College, and later became Director of Economic and Community Development for the City of Bessemer, Alabama.

 Political career

 In 2002, Coleman was elected to the Alabama House of Representatives.
 In 2004 she was a Fleming Fellow with the Center for Policy Alternatives.

 In 2009, Coleman ran for a State Senate seat in a special election.
 She placed second among the eight candidates in the primary, and advanced to the runoff election.
 She lost the runoff to Priscilla Dunn.
 She won her 2010 House reelection campaign with 68% of the vote.